Gifted and Talented

-As part of a three year contract with the Ministry of Education (2006-2008), three GATE programmes were developed: a Rural Year 10 Programme, a Dunedin Year 10 Programme and a Primary Year 6-8 Programme.
+As part of a contract with the Ministry of Education, GATE programmes were developed for Year 10 students and for Primary Year 6-8 students.
 These popular programmes continue to be offered by the NZ Marine Studies Centre.
-Schools and students must apply to be part of these programme.
+Schools and students must apply to be part of these programmes.

 Learning Experiences Outside The Classroom

 As part of our Ministry of Education LEOTC school programme we will design customized GATE programmes for individual primary and secondary schools or school cluster groups (15 student minumum group size).
 Examples of programme types are found below: